hvtran21/tech-news-app/README.md

-# tldr_techapp
+# Tech news app
-App envisonment of tldr_newsletter but in an app.
+Read your preferred news, no flooded emails, going to external pages, here I present a mobile application where you can conviently read up on all of the new technological innovations across the world.

 ## Why?
-The tldr_newsletter is only through emails, and for me it was overflowing my inbox and I was not a fan, it made finding everything else harder that I conisdered important.
+The tldr_newsletter is only through emails, reading tech news was appealing, but for me it was overflowing my inbox and I was not a fan, it made finding everything else harder that I conisdered important.
+I'm also a curious and motiviated in mobile development, and want to get my own hands in application development, and potentially utilizing AI later.

 ## Solution
 Make a mobile application that can display all of the information in a comfortable format, that doesn't overflow inboxes.
 Most the time we'll read it from our phone, or others at the computer; both can be used.
 It's just that on the phone, its just easier and more convient.
 No more flooded inboxes, we already recieve enough emails.